-Normally I'd say we should jump in to the fun stuff and deal with the details when we get to them.
+Usually, I'd say we should jump into the fun stuff and deal with the details when we get to them.
 I won't let you steer down that road with AWS... let's avoid smashing our heads on keyboards where possible and kick things off slow.

-If you were to attempt to create a Lambda function off the bat, the first question it will ask is to select a role.
+If you were to attempt to create a Lambda function off the bat, the first prompt to appear would demand a "role" to be specified.
 Roles are one of the types of permission packages (?) we mentioned earlier.
-Roles limit exactly whcih services your Lambda function can interact with off the bat.
-Start with the wrong role, and you won't be able to do much of anything
+Roles limit exactly which services your Lambda function can interact with off the bat.
+Start with the wrong role, and you won't be able to do much of anything.

 Head over the IAM console to set up an appropriate role:

 Let's pause for a moment to take this all in.
 You'll see we have users, groups, roles, policies and a whole bunch of other garbage.
 Policies can be attached to roles.
 Policies can also be attached to users, and also attached to groups.
 Users can be in groups.
 Wait, so what if a user has a bunch of policies, but then joins a group with a bunch of policies?
-What even is a policy anyway?
+What even is a "policy"?
 These are the real questions.
-The short answer is none of it makes sense, it's really just extra job security for those who make it work.
+The short answer is none of it makes sense; it's just extra job security for those who make it work.

 Click on "Roles" in the sidebar.
 Create a role.
-Select "Lambda" for now and click next.
+Select "Lambda"and click next.

 Ok cool.
 The role we're creating is basically just going to be a collection of permissions we can attached directly to the role.
 Go ahead and attach these:

 Save the role, and remember what you name it.
 You'll need it.